bodylabs/baiji-pod/README.md

 Features
 --------

-- Static cache supports loading by paths
+- Static cache supports loading any S3 path
-- Versioned cache supports loading by version numbers pinned in a manifest
+- Versioned cache supports loading S3 paths from a specific bucket, using version numbers pinned in a manifest
 - Both caches support pre-filling from a manifest file
 - Supports Python 2.7 and uses boto2
 - Supports OS X, Linux, and Windows